 - How to Start a Travel Blog in 11 Easy Steps

 How Much Does it Cost to Travel the World?

 The cost of traveling the world depends on a lot of factors and varies greatly on what your style of trip you plan to have.

 - Are you a couple?

 But, it costs less than you probably imagine.
 Nomadic Matt explains how to travel the world cheap in his book, Travel the World on $50 a Day.
 If you want to learn how, check it out.

 If you are in the planning stages and want a good reference, the website Budget Your Trip is a good resource for figuring out your budget country by country.

-To decided how much you think you will spend, you have to take these factors into consideration:
+To decided how much you think you will spend when traveling the world, you have to take these factors into consideration:

 - What countries you are visiting